electricimp/SpiFlashLogger/README.md

 }
 ```

-### read(*onData[, onFinish, step, skip]*)
+### read(*onData[, onFinish][, step][, skip]*)

-The '.read()' method reads objects from the logger asynchronously, calling `onData` on each (subject to `step`, `skip`, and early termination within `onData`).
+The *read()* method reads objects from the logger asynchronously, calling the function *(see below)* passed into *onData* on each (subject to *step* and *skip*), and early termination within *onData*).
 This allows for the asynchronous processing of each log object, such as sending data to the agent and waiting for an acknowledgement.

+The *onData* callback takes three parameters: the deserialized object, the SPIFlash address of the (start of) the object, and a *next* callback, which itself takes a single parameter: a boolean value (default is `true`).

+Reading an object does not erase it, but the object can be erased in the body of *onData* by passing *address* to the *erase()* method. *onData* should call *next* when it is is ready to scan for the next item.
+Passing *false* into *next* aborts the scanning, skipping to *onFinish*.

-The optional *onFinish* callback will be called after the last object is located (with no parameters).
+The optional *onFinish* callback will be called after the last object is located.
+It takes no parameters.

-`step` is an optional parameter controlling the rate at which the scan steps through objects, for example, setting `step == 2` will cause `onData` to be called only for every second object found.
+*step* is an optional parameter controlling the rate at which the scan steps through objects, for example, setting `step == 2` will cause *onData* to be called only for every second object found.
 Negative values are allowed for scanning through objects backwards, for example, `step == -1` will scan through all objects, starting from the most recently written and stepping backwards.

-Skip can be used to skip a number of objects at the start of reading.
-For example, a `step` of 2 and `skip` of 0 (the default) will call `onData` for every second object *starting from the first*, whereas with `skip == 1` it will be every second object *starting from the second*, thus the two options provide full coverage with no overlap.
+*skip* can be used to skip a number of objects at the start of reading.
+For example, a *step* of 2 and *skip* of 0 (the default) will call *onData* for every second object *starting from the first*, whereas with `skip == 1` it will be every second object *starting from the second*, thus the two options provide full coverage with no overlap.
 As a potential use case, one might log two versions of each message: a short, concise version, and a longer, more detailed version. `step == 2` could then be used to pick up only the concise versions.

-#### *onData(object, address, next)*

-The on data callback is called for each requested object with three parameters: the deserialized object, the SPIFlash address of the (start of) the object, and a `next` callback.
-Reading an object does not erase it, but the object can be erased in the body of `onData` by passing `address` to `erase()`.  `onData` should call next when it is is ready to scan for the next item.
-Passing `false` to `next` aborts the scanning, skipping to `onFinish`

 ```squirrel
 logger.read(